-After all, it was here that Dick Bradsell invented the Espresso Martini, it's home to the wildest gay bars, the baddest brothels and the craziest cocktail bars, which will all welcome you into their seedy underbelly.
-At one point there was a petition to 'sanitise Soho', but we like it that little bit grimy, that little bit gritty, and that little bit naughty.
+It was in this neighbourhood that Dick Bradsell invented the Espresso Martini, after all.
+It's home to the wildest gay bars, the baddest brothels and the craziest cocktail spots, and they'll all welcome you into their seedy underbelly.
+At one point there was a petition to "sanitise Soho", but we like it that little bit grimy, that little bit gritty and that little bit naughty.

 Scarlett Green's badass brunch

-As long as the queues aren't too insane then hit up The Breakfast Club - you can't miss that bright yellow exterior.
+As long as the queues aren't too insane, hit up The Breakfast Club - you can't miss the bright yellow exterior.
 It's where it all began for these brekkie behemoths and you need at least one visit.
-Here it's all about American classics like The Club Burrito, Pancakes & Bacon and Fried Chicken & Waffles.
-Washed down with Club Bloody Mary and a Flat White Martini, naturally.
+Here it's all about American classics like The Club Burrito, pancakes and bacon and fried chicken and waffles - washed down with a Club Bloody Mary and a Flat White Martini, naturally.

-Scarlett Green is part of the Daisy Green Collective and they serve some banging Australian-inspired dishes that are beautiful to look at and awesome to eat.
-The menu is divided between sweet & savoury - we naturally go for something from each side.
-Red shakshouka then Buttermilk blueberry pancakes, yum.
-They also do a very decent daily 100 mins Bottomless Brunch with free-flowing Prosecco & Mimosas - get involved.
+Part of the Daisy Green Collective, they serve some banging Australian-inspired dishes here that are beautiful to look at and awesome to eat.
+The menu is divided between sweet and savoury.
+We naturally go for something from each side: red shakshouka and buttermilk blueberry pancakes, yum.
+They also do a very decent daily 90-minute bottomless brunch with free-flowing fizz - get involved.

 French fancy at Cafe Boheme

 If meat's your thing, swing by Temper.
-One of London’s hottest barbecue chefs is behind this fire pit BBQ restaurant and it's got a 6m long central fire pit in the dining room.
+One of London’s hottest barbecue chefs is behind this fire pit BBQ restaurant, and it's got a six-metre-long central fire pit in the dining room.
 Now that's hot.
-Whether you're here for the aged beef skewers or the 500g of T-Bone, one thing's for sure - you're gonna want mezcal with that.
+Whether you're here for the aged beef skewers or the 500g of T-bone, one thing's for sure - you're gonna want mezcal with that.
 Their cocktail menu champions the agave spirits and we're so down for the smoky Momma's Margarita.

 Not a member of Soho House?
-Who cares, you can still enjoy the vibes without the fee.
-Right next door you can swing by Dean St Town House.
-Chill out on the outside tables wearing shades and people might think you're famous - while you make your way through a bottle of Lady A and those Picantes while doing a bit of celeb spotting of your own.
+Who cares, you can still enjoy the vibes without the fee right next door at Dean Street Town House.
+Chill out on the outside tables wearing shades and people might think you're famous as you make your way through a bottle of Lady A and a few Picantes, all while doing a bit of celeb spotting of your own.

-Cafe Boheme is pure Soho - buzzy, relaxed French bistro vibes with old-world charm, and every kind of person bustling shoulder-to-shoulder in there.
-You might find yourself chatting to actors who will be appearing on stage that night, some famous artist who makes sculptures from foam, and wide-eyed party people who haven't slept yet and are making their way through to the next sesh with red wine and Croque Monsieur.
+This spot is pure Soho - buzzy, relaxed French bistro vibes with old-world charm.
+It's a go-to for loadsa different types: you might find yourself chatting to actors who will be appearing on stage that night, some famous artist who makes sculptures from foam, or wide-eyed party people who haven't slept yet and are making their way through to the next sesh with red wine and a croque monsieur.

-John Snow is a buzzing corner pub that's always rammed and has a saloon bar serving Yorkshire ales, no fuss.
-It's named after the doctor who traced the London cholera outbreak btw - not the GoT character or the newsreader.
+A buzzing corner pub that's always rammed and has a saloon bar serving Yorkshire ales, no fuss.
+It's named after the doctor who traced the London cholera outbreak, btw - not the Game of Thrones character or the newsreader.

-The French House is a beauty of a Grade II listed pub/bar where you'll be rubbing shoulders with the literati.
-Plus it's got a no music, no machines, no television and no mobile phones rule which means the conversation - and the 30 wines by the glass - will be flowing.
+A beauty of a Grade II listed pub/bar where you'll be rubbing shoulders with the literati.
+Plus it's got a no-music, no-machines, no-television and a no-phones rule, which means the conversation - and the 30 wines by the glass - will be flowing.

 More inclined to a Guinness or two?
-Hit up The Toucan, it’s the real deal - the best traditional boozer in this postcode and is one of the best places for a pint of G and some oysters.
+Hit up this place, it’s the real deal - the best traditional boozer in this postcode and is one of the best spots around for a pint of G and some oysters.

 Upstairs at Bar Swift